_____________________________________________________________________________

 <<< Rebirth Era Year 14 <<< ||| >>> Rebirth Era Year 16 (Part 1) >>>

-2. [2]COLLIN COLSHER: In Year of the Villain: Hell Arisen #4, Lex Luthor, in his “Apex Lex” form, perceives the truth behind the Rebirth Era’s “Superman Reborn” reboot, saying outright that his “accomplishment” of having killed some members of the Crime Syndicate has “been erased by some cosmic realignment I was too small to perceive.”
+- [2]COLLIN COLSHER: In Year of the Villain: Hell Arisen #4, Lex Luthor, in his “Apex Lex” form, perceives the truth behind either the Rebirth Era’s “Superman Reborn” reboot and/or Doomsday Clock, saying outright that his “accomplishment” of having killed these members of the Crime Syndicate has “been erased by some cosmic realignment I was too small to perceive.”↩

-5. [5]COLLIN COLSHER: Batman: The Brave and the Bold Vol. 2 #2 Part 4 contains two direct flashbacks to “Endgame,” one direct visual reference to “Endgame,” and two generic flashbacks—one showing Batman versus Superman and another showing Batman versus Wonder Woman.
-The latter two hero versus hero flashbacks are nondescript and could theoretically be attached to any item, but since they also fit here, I’ve decided to include them here too.
+- [5]COLLIN COLSHER: Batman: The Brave and The Bold Vol. 2 #2 Part 4 contains two direct flashbacks to “Endgame,” one direct visual reference to “Endgame,” and two generic flashbacks—one showing Batman versus Superman and another showing Batman versus Wonder Woman.
+The latter two hero versus hero flashbacks are nondescript and could theoretically be attached to any item, but since they also fit here, I’ve decided to include them here too.↩

 Given that the Azrael encountered in Batman and Robin Eternal and, later, in Detective Comics, is explicitly said to be a clone of a previous Azrael, and his previous history with the Batman never being brought up, is it not more likely that this is a ‘fresh’ clone of the Jean-Paul who participated in Knightfall and later storylines?